 - Provide feedback on resumes and essays.

-- Complete online training course on the fellowship.
+- Complete the online training course on the fellowship.

 - Volunteer to submit a club recommendation.

-- Instruct candidates to submit online applications to The Rotary Foundation by 15 May.
+- Instruct candidates to submit online applications to The Foundation by 15 May.

-- Review all qualified applications online and interview qualified candidates and decide whether to endorse each.
+- Review all qualified applications online, interview candidates and decide whether to endorse.

 - Submit endorsement forms online by 1 July.

-- Receive confirmation that the application and endorsement have been completed (districts and candidates).
+- Receive confirmation that the application and endorsement have been completed (endorsers and candidates).